kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-v2.md

-# Exercise 2 : Analyze data in a Data Warehouse
+# Exercise 2: Analyze data in a Data Warehouse

-### Estimated Duration : 120 Minutes
+### Estimated Duration: 120 Minutes

 In this exercise, you will analyze data within a relational data warehouse using Microsoft Fabric.
 Utilize SQL for querying and create detailed visualizations to derive actionable insights.

 ## Objectives:

-- Task 1 : Create a Data Warehouse
+- Task 1: Create a Data Warehouse
-- Task 2 : Create tables and insert data
+- Task 2: Create tables and insert data
-- Task 3 : Define a Data Model
+- Task 3: Define a Data Model
-- Task 4 : Query data Warehouse tables
+- Task 4: Query data Warehouse tables
-- Task 5 : Create a View
+- Task 5: Create a View
-- Task 6 : Create a visual query
+- Task 6: Create a visual query
-- Task 7 : Visualize your data
+- Task 7: Visualize your data

-## Task 1 : Create a Data Warehouse
+## Task 1: Create a Data Warehouse

 In this task, you will design and implement a data warehouse by organizing data from multiple sources, creating ETL processes, and optimizing for performance.
 The goal is to enable efficient querying and reporting while ensuring security, compliance, and scalability.

-1. From the bottom left , make sure **Powerbi** is selected.
+1. From the bottom left, make sure **Power BI** is selected.

      ![Screenshot of a new warehouse.](./Images/p3t1p1.png)

-    >**Note**: If you don't see the icon in the bottom left corner, Fabric isn't enabled for your tenant.
+    >**Note:** If you don't see the icon in the bottom left corner, Fabric isn't enabled for your tenant.
 Fabric is enabled in the admin portal for tenants that have a Power BI Premium subscription.

 2. From the left pane, select the workspace **dp_fabric-<inject key="Deployment ID" enableCopy="false"> (1)**.
 Within the selected workspace, click **+ New item (2)**.
 In the New item pane on the right, use the search bar to find **Warehouse (3)**, then select **Warehouse (4)** from the Store data section.